About This Chapter

 - Discuss the benefits and issues with the green revolution

 Study culture and the physical environment any time you'd like on your tablet, smartphone or computer.
 Jump to key concepts in the videos using the timeline for a flexible and customizable study experience.
-The lesson quizzes and chapter test help you identify any areas that will need more work before test day.
+The lesson quizzes and chapter test help you identify any areas that need more work before test day.

 1. Mineral Consumption: How Developed and Developing Nations Consume Minerals Differently